danielsaidi/TextReplacements/README.md

 # TextReplacements

-TextReplacements is a SwiftUI library that extends the `Text` view with ways to customize the rendering of any parts of its text.
+TextReplacements is a SwiftUI library that extends the `Text` view with ways to customize any parts of its text.

 <p align="center">
     <img src="Resources/Preview.jpeg" />